 Can Do Canines trains seizure service dogs to help people while they are having a seizure and afterwards during recovery.
 Some of the common tasks our Seizure Assist Dogs perform include:

-- licking or nudging the face of their partner to bring them back to consciousness faster
+- lick or nudge the face of their partner to bring them back to consciousness faster

 - get an emergency phone